 - Easy your back pain

 Are you struggling with back pain at night?
-Here is a simple solution.
-Place pillows in between your knees or underneath your knees.
+Here are a simple solution—place pillows in between your knees or underneath your knees.
 When lying on your back, the later will provide support to your lower back.

 - Wash off allergies